My Fay Nutrition Review: Why I Love Working with a Nutritionist (Practically for Free)

 The Journey So Far

-I’ve been working with a Fay Nutritionist for about a month now, and I’ve already had incredible outcomes.
+I’ve been working with a Fay Nutritionist for about a year now, and, not to be dramatic, but I’ve experienced life-changing outcomes.

 From the very beginning, my nutritionist made it clear that her goal (our goal!) was not to overhaul everything at once, but instead have a goal or two to focus on at a time.

-I’ve never felt as in control over my health as I have these few weeks.
-In just a short time, I’ve started living a healthier lifestyle with Fay, thanks to their personalized nutrition care.
+I’ve never felt as in control over my health as I have this past year.
+Early on in my journey, I started living a healthier lifestyle with Fay Nutrition.

-For the first time in a long time, I think of preparing healthy food as a gift to myself and my health instead of a chore.
+I now think of preparing healthy food as a gift to myself and my health instead of a chore.
 I enjoy shopping and planning for these meals.
-I’ve gotten so into it, I’ve even added some pretty food storage containers to my holiday wish list.
-And so far, I’ve lost around four pounds, which is more about health than anything else for me.
+I’ve gotten so into it, I’ve even added some pretty food storage containers to my birthday wish list.
+And so far, I’ve lost around 15 pounds, which is more about health than anything else for me.

 Best of all, I’m never alone in the journey.
 I love that Lyla asks me questions along the way to involve me in my plan.
 Unlike a registered dietitian that you might see in person, I’m able to contact her throughout the week with any questions or concerns.
 And she consistently checks in, cheering me on.

-Overall, working with Fay has felt like having a supportive friend, an encouraging cheerleader, and a knowledgeable guide by my side every step of the way.
-Their emphasis on proactive care and education fits seamlessly with long-term health goals, offering both immediate wins and lasting improvements.
-Just think how much easier and more enjoyable your food and nutrition choices could be with a dedicated nutrition expert in your corner!
+Overall, working with Fay Nutrition has felt like having a supportive friend, an encouraging cheerleader, and a knowledgeable guide by my side every step of the way.
+Just think how much easier and more enjoyable your food and nutrition choices could be with a dedicated expert in your corner!

 Fay and the Power of Personalized Nutrition